-Ladies, instead of complaining about there being so few good men left, use the Tarot to help you find the best!
+Ladies, instead of complaining about there being so few good men left, use the Good, The Bad, and The Ugly Tarot Spread to help you find the one worth keeping.
 This Tarot spread sorts the men from the boys, the good from the bad and the emotionally intelligent from the clueless.
-The latter being the ones who know neither themselves nor what they want from life but operate at an opportunistic level and don’t care much about potential collateral damage.
+The latter are the ones who know neither themselves nor what they want from life but operate at an opportunistic level and don’t care much about potential collateral damage.

 Aries – Queen of Wands

 Gemini – King of Swords

 Leo – Knight of Wands